MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 ## Connect using JDBC

-We also support connectivity to the Warehouse or SQL Endpoint using a Java database connectivity (JDBC) driver.
+Microsoft Fabric also supports connectivity to the Warehouse or SQL Endpoint using a Java database connectivity (JDBC) driver.

 When establishing connectivity via JDBC, check for the following dependencies: